 T-bone: the large T-shaped bone separates the steak into two different steaks: a strip or top loin steak and a tenderloin.
 It’s best known for its appearance, taste and texture.

-Sirloin: not the top steak for tenderness but great beef flavor and can be used in many dishes.
+Top Sirloin steak: not the top steak for tenderness but great beef flavor and can be used in many dishes.
 Take care to not overcook a sirloin which will make it tough.

 Skirt Steak: a flavorful boneless steak usually cut thinly across the grain.
 It is a lean cut that benefits from marinating to help with tenderness.